Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Implementation and Evaluation

 \section{Implementation and Evaluation}

-\textbf{Experiment setup and implementation}: For evaluation, we choose two datasets: One is a synthesis dataset ($3.2$ GB) generated from the English keyword frequency data based on the Zipf's law distribution, and the other one is the Enron email dataset ($1.4$ GB).
-A summary of the statistical features of the datasets is given in Table~\ref{tlb:statistics}.
+\textbf{Experiment setup and implementation}: We choose two datasets: One is a synthesis dataset ($3.2$ GB) generated from the English keyword frequency data based on the Zipf's law distribution, and the other one is the Enron email dataset\footnote{Enron email dataset: \url{https://www.cs.cmu.edu/~./enron/}} ($1.4$ GB).
+A summary of the datasets is given in Table~\ref{tlb:statistics}.

-We build the prototype of \textsf{SGX-SE1} and \textsf{SGX-SE2} using C++ and the Intel SGX SDK.
+We build the prototype of \textsf{SGX-SE1} and \textsf{SGX-SE2} using C++ and the Intel SGX SDK\footnote{Source code: \url{https://github.com/MonashCybersecurityLab/SGXSSE}}.
 In addition, we implement the prototype of \textsf{Bunker-B} as the baseline for comparisons, since its implementation is not publicly available.
 The prototype leverages the built-in cryptographic primitives in the SGX SDK to support the required cryptographic operations.
 It also uses the settings and APIs from the SDK to create, manage and access the application (enclave) designed for SGX.
 Recall that the SGX can only handle $96$ MB memory within the enclave.
-Access to the extra memory space triggers the paging mechanism of the SGX, which brings an extra cost to the system (average $5\times$ as reported in~\cite{taassori2018vault}).
+Access to the extra memory space triggers the paging mechanism of the SGX, which brings an extra cost to the system.
 To avoid paging in our prototype, our prototypes are implemented with batch processing to tackle with the keyword-document pairs, which splits a huge memory demand into multiple batches with smaller resource requests.
 The batch processing enables our prototypes to handle queries with large memory demands.
-On the other hand, the prototype should avoid too many \textit{ecall}s/\textit{ocall}s as it incurs the I/O communication cost between the untrusted and the trusted application (enclave).
-In the following experiments, we set the batch size to $100,000$ for all schemes, which can avoid triggering paging while minimising the number of \textit{ecall}/\textit{ocall} in the system.

-The prototypes are deployed in a workstation equipped with SGX-enabled CPU (Intel Core i7-8850H 2.6 GHz) and 32 GB RAM.
+Moreover, the prototype should avoid too many \textit{ecall}s/\textit{ocall}s as it incurs the I/O communication cost between the untrusted and the trusted application (enclave).
+Hence, in the following experiments, we set the batch size to $1\times 10^5$ for all schemes, which can avoid triggering paging while minimising the number of \textit{ecall}/\textit{ocall}s.
+The prototypes are deployed in a workstation equipped SGX-enabled Intel i7 2.6 GHz and 32 GB RAM.